Skip to content

 Current startup path:

-5. MCP is initialized, which may register dynamic tools.
+6. MCP is initialized, which connects servers and registers dynamic tools.

 4. Turn Execution Flow